-Tory MPs warned over 'botched' Brexit
+Tories need new leadership - Cummings

 "In short, the state has made no preparations to leave and plans to make no preparations to leave even after leaving."

+So the tone of his letter will not surprise many in the Conservative Party - but the extent of his criticisms might.

-Mr Cummings warned that Labour, under Jeremy Corbyn, was more popular than the Tories believed and the party was only doing so well in the polls because UKIP voters were "waiting until they see how Brexit turns out".
+Mr Cummings warned that Labour, under Jeremy Corbyn, was more popular than Tory MPs believe, with policies like renationalising the railways and water likely to prove a hit with many voters.

+He said the Conservatives were only at 40% in the opinion polls because UKIP voters were backing them while "waiting until they see how Brexit turns out".

 He urged MPs to act well before the date of the next election, scheduled to take place in 2022.